audionuma/r128x/readme.md

 It uses CoreAudio ExtAudioFile's service to read the samples from an audio file.

+You can build two different binaries from the sources : a command line utility (r128x-cli) and a graphical interface utility (r128x-gui).

 ## Installation ##
-You can build the executable from the Xcode project, or use the provided executable.
+You can build the executables from the Xcode project, or use the provided executables.

 Just drag the executable file to your hard drive.
-/usr/local/bin/ should be a nice place to put the binary if you want it to be in your $PATH.
+/usr/local/bin/ should be a nice place to put the command line binary r128x-cli if you want it to be in your $PATH.

 ## Usage ##
-r128x /some/audio/file.wav
+r128x-cli /some/audio/file.wav
-Will print out the full file path, the Integrated Loudness in LUFS, the Loudness range in LU, the Maximum True Peak in dBTP.
+Will print out the file name, the Integrated Loudness in LUFS, the Loudness range in LU, the Maximum True Peak in dBTP.
 Will print an error message in case of unsupported file or if an error occurs during processing.

+r128x-gui supports drag and drop of audio files.
+You can also use the file selector.

 ## Issues ##
 Channel mapping is static, using the default libebur128 channel mapping :